pillbugin/runall/README.md

 ### Build from Source 🛠️

-To build Runall from source, you'll need Node.js and npm installed.
-Clone the repository and run:
+To manually build Runall from source, clone the repository and run:

 ```bash
 npm install